DangerCove/dangercove.com/_posts/2019-10-06-carbonize-128-out-now.md

 It also means that updates to the web based tool are coming out even fast than before.
 Most just add features to [Carbonize](/carbonize), some alter the UI and require an update from my end.

-I've released version 1.2.8 a few days ago to commodate the changes Carbon made in version 4.3.0.
+I've released version 1.2.8 a few days ago to accommodate the changes Carbon made in version 4.3.0.
 It's now [available for download](/carbonize/appstore) from the Mac App Store.
 Enjoy!